albertony/rclone/docs/content/box.md

 # {{< icon "fa fa-archive" >}} Box

-Paths are specified as `remote:path`.
+Paths are specified as `remote:path`, and may be as deep as required, e.g.

-Paths may be as deep as required, e.g. `remote:directory/subdirectory`.
+`remote:directory/subdirectory`.

 The initial setup for Box involves getting a token from Box which you can do either in your browser, or with a config.json downloaded from Box